caradoc-paris-saclay/caradoc/README.md

 bundle exec jekyll serve
 ```

+## Recommended Terminal for MacOs

+We recommend using ITerm on MacOs.

 ## For installing Jekyll

 Follow the steps proposed by the official Jekyll website.
 You will be asked to install **ruby** as well.